ID-core/DSA-Leetcode/README.md

-# DSA-Leetcode

-A collection of Data Structures and Algorithms (DSA) solutions from LeetCode problems, implemented in **Java**.
+This is a collection of Data Structures and Algorithms (DSA) solutions from LeetCode problems, implemented in **Java**.

 ## About This Project